Valerie Jerome: Personal life

 Jerome was born in Saint Boniface, Winnipeg on 28 April 1944.
 She was the third born to her parents Harry Vincent Jerome, a porter for Canadian National Railways, and Elsie Jerome.
-She is the sister of famous Canadian sprinter Harry Jerome, as well as Carolyn Jerome and Barron Jerome.
+She is the sister of famous Canadian sprinter Harry Jerome, as well as Carolyn Jerome and Barton Jerome.
 Her grandfather, Canadian Olympian John Howard, represented Canada at the 1912 Stockholm Olympics.
 Howard was the first Black Canadian to run the 100 and 200m events at the Olympic Games.

 After Winnipeg's 1950 Red River Flood, the family moved to North Vancouver.
 The transition to the west coast was challenging for the family, where they encountered racism.
 There was a petition to keep the family from moving into their house across the road from Ridgeway Elementary.
 The petition ultimately failed.
 In September 1951, to protest the addition of black students at Ridgeway Elementary, a large gathering of community members intercepted the Jerome siblings on their way to the first day of school.
 They pelted the siblings with hundreds of rocks.
 It was not until her father returned from a business trip and went to the school to advocate for his children's right to education that the siblings could attend the elementary.

 In 1954 the family moved to East 17th street closer to their next school, Sutherland Junior Secondary.
 Here, the family also experienced racism.